stackhpc/stackhpc-kayobe-config/doc/source/configuration/monitoring.rst

 ========================

-StackHPC kayobe config includes a reference monitoring and alerting stack based on Prometheus, Alertmanager, Grafana, Fluentd, Elasticsearch & Kibana.
+StackHPC kayobe config includes a reference monitoring and alerting stack based on Prometheus, Alertmanager, Grafana, Fluentd, OpenSearch & OpenSearch Dashboards.
 These services by default come enabled and configured.

 Monitoring hosts, usually the controllers, should be added to the monitoring group.
 The group definition can be applied in various different places.
 For